 Scott is a professional photographer and filmmaker who found his passion for photography and travel documentation while living in China nearly 10 years ago.
 Since then he has gone on to win various photography awards as well as having his work published in The New York Times, Mashable, NPR.org, The New Yorker, The Daily Guardian, Islands Magazine, and numerous other publications.
 Over the past two years Scott has traveled from Tasmania to the Canadian Arctic and from the Namibian desert to the Fjords of Norway for Matador Network, where he is the Creative Director.
 You can check out his photos at sporlederart.com or follow his adventures on Instagram @SpoArt.

-Kate Siobhan is a travel photographer and writer based out of Vancouver, Canada.
-She holds a degree in Non-Fiction Creative Writing from UBC, where she graduated with Honors and received the Dean's Award for Excellence in Leadership.
-She is a published author, photo-educator, mentor, and public speaker.
-She runs The Giving Lens, leading teams of photographers on international volunteer workshops around the world, combining photo-education with humanitarian and documentary work.
-She quit her "real" job in 2011 to pursue a full-time awesome life, which, aside from travel, includes craft beer, coffee, her fat cat, and one excellent husband.
+Kate Siobhan Mulligan is a travel photographer and freelancer based out of Vancouver, Canada.
+Besides co-creating the photography curriculum at MatadorU, she is a published author, photo-educator, mentor, and public speaker, and is currently sponsored by Sony Canada.
+She specializes in Travel Portraiture and Storytelling.
+Kate runs the philanthropic organization The Giving Lens, leading teams of photographers on international adventures around the world, combining photo-education workshops with humanitarian and documentary work.
+She also holds a BFA in Creative Writing.
+Kate quit her "real" job as a youth worker in 2011 to pursue a full-time awesome life, which, aside from travel, includes 16 hour work days, strong coffee, an obese cat, and one fairly excellent husband.

 Mary Sojourner (Writing Faculty)